 Due to COVID-19 conditions, we will be posting online workshops and scheduling Minigrant Office hours via Zoom for information about Arts Projects Minigrants and Professional Organizational Minigrants.

 Attending an application workshop will help applicants understand what is required for a competitive application.
-Though not required, new and prospective applicants are encouraged to attend one of these workshops.
+Though not required, new and prospective applicants are encouraged to schedule a virtual meeting with Grant Coordinator.